Euskaltzaindia: Euskara Batua, unified Basque

 The Euskaltzaindia has been a vocal and active advocate of the introduction of a unified standard of the Basque language, known as "Euskara Batua", or Unified Basque.
 Basque has been usually divided into 8 different dialects, varying in their level of mutual intelligibility.
 The first detailed dialectical analysis was by Louis Lucien Bonaparte.
 However, many people have seen this as a weakness in the language's fight for survival in a world in which minority languages spoken in states are wiped out by the states' official language.
-Having been for centuries pressured on both sides by Spanish and French, and under the rule of Franco coming close to extinction, the Academy felt the need to create a unified dialect of Basque, in order that the language have a greater chance of survival.
-Unified Basque was heavily based on the Gipuzkoan dialect – the dialect with the richest literary heritage.
+Having been for centuries pressured on both sides by Spanish and French, and under the rule of Franco coming close to extinction, the academy felt the need to create a unified dialect of Basque, so as to give the language a greater chance of survival.
+Unified Basque was heavily based on the Gipuzkoan dialect, which had the richest literary heritage.

 The 1968 Arantzazu Congress laid down the basic guidelines for achieving that objective in a systematic way (lexicon, morphology, declension and spelling).
 A further step was taken in 1973 with a proposal to establish a standard conjugation.

 The debate arising from this new set of standard language rules (1968–1976) did not prevent it from becoming increasingly accepted in teaching, the media, and administration (1976–1983), within the context of burgeoning regional government (Statute of Autonomy in Euskadi, 1979; Improvement of the Charter of Navarre, 1982).
 Many people, however, continue to oppose the imposition of a single created dialect of Basque.

 Euskaltzaindia counsels the Basque administrations wishing to officialize Basque place names.

 It is funded by the Biscayne, Gipuzkoan, Alavese, Navarrese, Spanish, and French authorities for culture.